 Brushing against the wrong plant in the garden may send a cloud of what appears to be tiny, jumping cicadas into the air, alarming gardeners and sending them running for pesticides.
 Before you spray those psyllids, read a little more about them so you will better understand the difference between harmless psyllids and psyllid pests, as well as ways of getting rid of psyllids that pose a real threat to your plants.

 What are Psyllids?

 Psyllids, also known as plant lice, are tiny, sap-sucking insects with very host-specific feeding preferences.
-Most species of psyllids will feed exclusively on a single type of plant, though some may expand their horizons to closely-related family members.
-There are over 100 species, ranging in size from 1/10 to 1/5 inch long.
+Most species of psyllids will feed exclusively on a single type of plant, though some may expand their horizons to closely related family members.
+There are over 100 species, ranging in size from one tenth to one fifth inch (25-51 mm.) long.

 Like other sap-feeders, psyllids penetrate plant tissues, tapping into transport tissues and siphoning off part of the nutrient-laden liquids running through them.
 As they feed, psyllids produce honeydew, a sweet, sticky substance that may attract ants or mold colonies.
 However, most species are not harmful to their host plants in moderate numbers.